darcien/blog/content/p/airgradient/index.md

   - plastic enclosure, screws, and (small) screwdriver
 - Power supply, 5V 3A.
 This [forum post][recommended-power] mention they recommend 5V and at least 2.4A for WeMos D1 used in the pro kit.
 I could only find made-in-China power supplies here, it's better than nothing.
 - USB cable, 3m, USB-A to USB-C with right angle so it can fit behind the air monitor.
 The supplied 2m cable is not enough for me.
 - [3M adhesive hooks][3m-hooks] and random knitting threads.
-Using plasic hooks + threads so I don't have to put a hole in the wall to hang the air monitor.
+Using plastic hooks + threads so I don't have to put a hole in the wall to hang the air monitor.

 [airgradient-diy-pro]: https://www.airgradient.com/indoor/
 [wemos-d1-mini]: https://www.wemos.cc/en/latest/d1/d1_mini.html